 Retention of information

 The Council retains different types of information for different lengths of time.
-The different types of information, and the length of time we retain them for is set out in the Council’s Record Retention Policy.
+The different types of information, and the length of time we retain them for is set out in the Council’s Record Retention Schedule.

 Making a complaint